-To be certified on this dimension, an organization must demonstrate through its policies and practices that its strategic direction and key decision-making is inclusive of a progressively equitable representation of women to men.
-Furthermore, the organization must demonstrate its commitment to achieving parity by setting clear objectives towards it.
-Finally, the organization must also demonstrate its intention to sustain parity through policies and practices that are building a pipeline of female talent.
+An organization must demonstrate that, its policies and practices, strategic direction, key decision-making, and the organization’s culture are inclusive of a progressively equitable representation of women to men, while accounting for the multiple impacts of diversity in women’s career advancement (intersectionality).
+Further, the organization must demonstrate its commitment to achieving and sustaining parity by setting clear objectives and building a pipeline of female talent.

 Action: Collective Enablers

-To be certified on this dimension, a company must demonstrate that its policies, practices and actions are geared to facilitating progress towards equitable representation of women at all levels of the company, until parity is achieved and sustained.
+An organization must demonstrate that the policies, practices, programs and actions are geared to facilitating the progress towards equitable representation of diverse women at all levels of the company, until parity (reflecting all elements of diversity) is achieved and sustained.

-To be certified on this dimension, a company must demonstrate that the outcome of its strategy and actions in the area of gender equality and parity results in progression towards equity or parity in the ratio of women to men in the hierarchy of the company, in promotion and hiring and that women in the same hierarchy are on average earning a salary equitable to the salaries made by men.
+An organization must demonstrate that the outcome of its strategy and actions in the area of gender equality results in progression towards equity and parity (reflecting all elements of diversity) in the distribution of women to men in terms of promotion, recruitment and compensation, at all hierarchical levels.

 Do you ensure the protection of provided information?